elenasacristan/the-monkees-website/README.md

   https://open.spotify.com/album/3WzJHiv489Wb9So4K7csLy
 https://open.spotify.com/album/618fk3ITH2nXQtT0nTTZ84
-- The vinil disc image was obtained from google images using the Advance Search and selecting “free to use, share or modify, even commercially”.
+- The vinyl image was obtained from google images using the Advance Search and selecting “free to use, share or modify, even commercially”.

     https://pixabay.com/en/vinyl-platinum-disk-music-dj-2241789/

-- The photos on top of the the vinyl discs were obtained from the assets that were available for the project.
+- The photos on top of the the vinyl images were obtained from the assets that were available for the project.
 - The mp3 files were also obtained from the assets that were available for the project.

 ##### contact.html